 We all know a candidate’s partner or spouse affects the decisions he or she makes.
 In fact, many recruiters would argue that the partner or spouse is the final decision maker.
 As a physician recruiter, you need to know who the people in the lives of your candidate are, what their concerns are, and how they’ll be affected by a change.
 Do they have parents or family who live nearby?
 Does a child have special needs?
 Even single candidates have people who are affected by their decisions.
-By the way, if a candidate says no one else will be affected, that’s probably a red flag: it’s nonsensical for a candidate who is contemplating a significant change not to consult with someone else.

 4. Is there something you DON’T want to do?

 As a physician recruiter you have to take a shot at predicting your candidate’s future success without the crystal ball.
 If there’s something a candidate doesn’t want to do, you need to know now.
 The answer could help you assess how a physician will fit into the culture, too.
 Just because a physician is going from a private practice in rural Georgia doesn’t mean that he or she wouldn’t do well at a large hospital in San Francisco, but sometimes a candidate just won’t be a good fit.
 If you have a reason to believe your candidate is the wrong DNA for your organization, it is imperative you learn that early.

 5. Are there any landmines that would prevent them from leaving their job – or create issues if they do?

 This could be legal obligations the candidate has with their current employer.
 Ask these questions and be crystal clear there aren’t any major restrictions should the candidate change jobs.
 Also, the best candidates may be walking away from something.
 Is there an upcoming bonus they’ll miss out on if they leave?
 Clarify and you’ll overcome another hurdle.